mezhanglei/react-easy-formrender/README.md

 # RenderFormChildren component

 - Rendering a form field through the `properties` property。
-- More than one of these components may be used, and the `propertiesName` property tag must be set.Default name `default`
+- only one of the components can be used.

 ## install